LDCSB Library Mission Statement

 Forest of Reading

 Students must read at least 5 books out 10 in order to vote.
 Voting takes place in April and the Festival where students gather with selected authors occurs in May!
-We encourage students to use the Public Library in order to access titles as we have a limited number of books to share amongst participants.
+We encourage students to use the Public Library in order to access titles as we have a limited number of books to share among participants.

 Looking forward to a great year of reading!